-Rationale: The final examination is intended to assess students' knowledge and understanding of core concepts and theories related to individual and social psychology covered throughout the trimester.
+Task Description: The final examination is intended to assess students' knowledge and understanding of core concepts and theories related to individual and social psychology covered throughout the trimester.

-Assessment details: The exam will consist of multiple-choice questions and short essay questions based around key themes in the course based on lecture material and the required readings from Burton et al., (2019).
-The assessment will evaluate learning outcomes 3 & 4.
+The exam will consist of multiple-choice questions and short essay questions based around key themes in the course based on learning experience material and the required readings from Burton et al., (2019).
+This task will evaluate learning outcomes 3 & 4.

-Marking criteria: This exam will be marked following a strict marking guide and will undergo a full moderation process.
-Marks will be awarded for evidence that you have understood, and can apply and evaluate, the content presented in lectures, tutorials, and the required readings from the textbook.
+Criteria and Marking: This exam will be marked following a strict marking guide and will undergo a full moderation process.
+Marks will be awarded for evidence that you have understood, and can apply and evaluate, the content presented in learning experiences and the required readings from the textbook.
 The marking grid will be given to students at the same time as the instructions.